The most one-of-a-kind, custom, and unique engagement rings I’ve ever seen!

 But what about people who don’t have the typical diamond solitaire, or who have a story attached to their jewelry?
 What about one-of-a-kind rings designed by independent shops, purchased while traveling, or created to meld families?
 What if you’re asking yourself, “How do I pick an engagement ring?!”
 Well, that I can’t necessarily help you with that (I’m willing to be your wingwoman, though), but a good place to start is by listening.
 People drop hints, I hear.
 I’m a creative wedding photographer, so I love unique and quirky.
 It looks like many others do too, so the first step is to figure out if you go ultra-traditional or unique.
 From what I’ve heard after speaking to hundreds of couples, it’s about the effort invested more than the ring itself.

 Sentimental, meaningful, and one-of-a-kind is amazing, while spending months of your salary is not. cool.
-And to find out more, I asked a bunch of friends and strangers alike for unique ring photos and stories.
+And to find out more, I asked a bunch of friends and strangers alike for photos of their unique engagement rings, and their personal stories.
 I got through about half of the 60+ submissions I received before realizing I’ll need at least two posts to cover all the amazing stories!

 So in no particular order, here are some of my favorite reader-submitted or taken-by-me unique engagement rings.
 I’m working on another post for awesomely offbeat custom-designed wedding rings, too!
 Thank you to ALL who submitted!